Lunches

 School Meals

 Parents can decide whether they would like to order a hot school meal for their child, or whether they would prefer to provide them with a lunch box.
-Hot school meals are served every day and are provided by Local Food Links (LFL).
-(Local Food Links – current menu)
+Hot school meals are served every day and cost £2.50 per day.
+These are bookable on ParentPay and must be booked by Sunday for the week ahead, or further in advance if you wish.

 Universal Infant Free School Meals